Rango-Zhang-Hang/FYP_Deep-Learning-and-WiFi-based-Gesture-Recognition/README.md

    iw dev wlan0 interface add mon0 type monitor ip link set mon0 up
    ```
 3. Collect the CSI by listening on socket 5500 for UDP packets.
 One way to do this is using tcpdump: ```tcpdump -i wlan0 dst port 5500```.
 You can store 1000 CSI samples in a pcap file like this: ```tcpdump -i wlan0 dst port 5500 -vv -w output.pcap -c 1000```.
+It is 100 packets per second in Lab.

 4. Some questions.
 - I noticed that when collecting CSI, the raspberry pi cannot connect to wi-fi.
 So how does it realize the collection of CSI without connecting to WI-FI?
 And does this mean that the raspberry pi cannot send data packets to another raspberry pi through Wi-Fi during collecting CSI in the wireless channel?